 So, what can you do about plantar fasciitis during pregnancy or postpartum?
 (As with any form of treatment during pregnancy, be sure to consult your doctor for his or her recommendation and continued medical input!)

-- Take a load off!
+- Rest your feet as much as possible.
 Don’t be afraid to put your feet up and relax, especially during the day.
 You’ll also want to avoid standing still for long periods of time particularly–since standing is actually harder on your arches than walking!

-- Splurge on a massage.
+- Invest in a foot massage.
 Massage is a great way to reduce pain in the short term, but also can contribute to long-term healing.
 Ask your partner to rub your feet, try self-massage with a Foot Massage Ball, or splurge on a prenatal massage, preferrably with a massage doula or other pregnancy specialist.

-- Avoid high heels like the plague.
+- Avoid high heels at all costs.
 High heels and plantar fasciitis are strongly linked even without adding pregnancy to the equation.
 Opt for a pair of cute sneakers or supportive flats that give your toes plenty of room, support your heel and arch, and help you stay balanced.
 Many women’s feet swell during pregnancy, so don’t be afraid to size up in shoes if needed.

-- Ice, ice, baby!
+- Ice your feet regularly.
 Icing is a terrific way to reduce inflammation and pain from plantar fasciitis.
 Ask your doctor first to ensure that icing is an appropriate treatment during your pregnancy, then choose one of many inexpensive icing options made just for plantar fasciitis.

-- Take a page from Gumby.
+- Do simple stretches daily.
 Stretching is simple, effective–and can be done from the comfort of your own home!
 Share these free heel stretching videos with your obstetrician to learn which ones are right for you during your pregnancy!

 You have a lot on your mind during pregnancy without adding heel pain to the mix.
 Nip plantar fasciitis in the bud by treating symptoms promptly, and get back to picking out the perfect baby name or whipping that nursery into shape!